dotnet/machinelearning-samples/samples/csharp/end-to-end-apps/DeepLearning_ObjectDetection_Onnx/README.md

 How the app works?

 When the app runs it shows the images list on the bottom at **Sample Input Images** section.select any image to process.
-After the image is processed it shows under **Processed Images** section as shown below.
+After the image is processed, it is shown under **Processed Images** section  with the bounding boxes around detected objects as shown below.

 ![](./docs/Screenshots/ObjectDetection.gif)